d-oit/Roo-CodeDev/docs/user-guide-chat-ocr-usage.md

 2. Type "Roo Code: Process Document with OCR"
 3. Select your document when prompted
 4. Choose processing options from the Quick Pick menu:
-    - Basic Text Extraction
+    - Basic Text Extraction (text only)
-    - Table Detection
-    - Layout Analysis
+    - Document Analysis with Tables (text and table extraction)
-    - Document Structure
+    - Full Document Analysis (layout analysis with visualizations)

 ### File Context Menu